Roadwork (novel): Plot

-In January 1974, with only hours remaining before he is required to leave the property, Dawes wires the whole house with the explosives and barricades himself inside.
+In January 1974, with only hours remaining before he is required to leave the property, Dawes wires the whole house and garage with the explosives and barricades himself inside.
 When the police arrive to forcibly evict him, he shoots at them, killing no one but forcing them to take cover and attracting the attention of the media.
 Dawes coerces the police into letting a reporter - the same one who interviewed him in 1972, though neither recognizes the other - enter and speak to him.
-Once the reporter has left, Dawes tosses his guns out the window and sets off his explosives, destroying the house and killing himself.
+Once the reporter has left, Dawes puts on "You Can't Always Get What You Want" by The Rolling Stones, tosses his guns out the window, and sets off his explosives, destroying the house and killing himself.
+His last thought is that while the explosion is cataclysmic, it is no bigger "than, say, a good-sized walnut."

-A short epilogue reveals that the reporter and his team ultimately won a Pulitzer Prize for their coverage of the incident and uncovered the truth about the extension project: there was no real reason for it.
+A short epilogue reveals that the reporter, Dave Albert, of the fictional television station WHLM, and his team ultimately won a Pulitzer Prize for their coverage of the incident and uncovered the truth about the extension project: there was no real reason for it.
 Unless the city built a certain number of miles of road per year, it would become ineligible for federal funding of interstate construction projects.
 The city quietly began preparing to sue Mary for her share of the eminent domain payout, but dropped the suit in the wake of public outcry.